defi-wonderland/specs/specs/interop/shared-lockbox-upgrade.md

 ## Overview

-Based on the assumption that a chain joining the op-governed dependency set is an irreversible process, it is assume that joining the Shared Lockbox is equivalent to it.
+Based on the assumption that a chain joining the op-governed dependency set is an irreversible process, it is assumed that joining the Shared Lockbox is equivalent to it.

 The upgrade process consists of three main points: